FrameworkComputer/EmbeddedController/README.md

 These commands will build and run unit tests in an emulator on your host.

-Pre-submit checks are run when you try to upload a change-list.
+Pre-upload checks are run when you try to upload a change-list.
 If you wish to run these checks manually first, commit your change locally then run the following command from within the chroot and while in the `src/platform/ec`
 directory: